Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Introduction

 over the cylinder.
 The smooth fibers of $\ring{\pi}$ are isomorphic to $(\mathbb{C}^\ast)^2$, and there are $n+1$ singular fibers located at the $(n+1)$-th roots of unity, i.e. $c_i=\exp(\frac{2\pi i}{n+1})$, where $i=0,\cdots,n$.
-The fibers over the critical values $c_i$ are all isomorphic to $(\mathbb{C}\vee\mathbb{C})\times\mathbb{C}^\ast$, so the critical loci are always $\mathbb{C}^\ast$, although the corresponding vanishing cycles may be different.
-The fibration $\ring{\pi}$ has monodromies around both the large circle near infinity and the small circle around the origin, and we assume that the latter is trivial.
-Since the monodromy maps around the large circle are fibered Dehn twists \cite{ww}, which act trivially on the homology of the fiber, we can fix a global basis $a,b$ of $H_1(T^2;\mathbb{Z})$.
-We assume that with respect to the basis $a,b$, the vanishing cycles corresponding to the critical values $c_i$, $i=0,\dots,n$ are given respectively by
+The fibers over the critical values $c_i$ are all isomorphic to $(\mathbb{C}\vee\mathbb{C})\times\mathbb{C}^\ast$, so the critical loci of $\ring{\pi}$ are disjoint unions of $n+1$ copies of $\mathbb{C}^\ast$, although the corresponding vanishing cycles may be different.
+The fibration $\ring{\pi}$ has (outer) monodromies both near infinity and around the origin, and we assume that the latter is trivial.
+Since the monodromy maps around the large circle near infinity are fibered Dehn twists \cite{ww}, which act trivially on the homology of the fiber, we can fix a global basis $a,b$ of $H_1(T^2;\mathbb{Z})$.
+We assume that with respect to the basis $a,b$, the vanishing cycles at the critical values $c_i$, $i=0,\dots,n$ are given respectively by